pltoledo/pltoledo.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-heart about-icon"></span>
-I'm addicted to sports, especially football (the <strong>real</strong> one, not handegg) and basketball.
+I'm addicted to sports, especially <strong>football</strong> (the real one, not handegg) and basketball.
 Love hanging out with my friends and family, getting into useless debates and learning new things!
 </p>

 </div>